- Looking to get started in music production and need a new PC/laptop?

 Are you just looking for around-the-studio mobility?
 If so, you probably won’t mind a heavy beast of a laptop as much, nor will you care about battery life as it will be plugged in most of the time.

-What Laptop Ports Do I Need For Music Production?
+What Computer/Laptop Ports Do I Need For Music Production?

 Since you’ll most likely be using a USB audio interface, you won’t have to worry about various audio jacks or MIDI ports, nor the onboard soundcard.
 However, be sure there are ample USB ports to support not only the interface but additional peripherals like controllers and physical interfaces.
 Don’t forget your mouse and other basic peripherals also use a USB port.